-7 wellness tests that are possible with dried blood samples
+7 key wellness tests you can do with dried blood samples at home

 - Heavy Metals

 Click here to view full-sized version of the wellness testing chart.

 These home-based blood collection methods not only benefit individual health consumers but also aid public health studies.
 Research institutions like the National Institutes of Health (NIH) and universities are using Mitra® devices to promote citizen science.
 These efforts help track diseases like COVID-19 and monitor community immunity.

 - Modern home health kits provide a convenient way to monitor health and wellness.

 - The need for such kits has increased due to global health challenges like the COVID-19 pandemic.

 - Advanced devices like the Mitra® microsampler allow easy collection of dried blood samples.

 - These samples can be used for a variety of tests, from hormone levels to STDs.